Theoreticallyhugo/quordle_CLI/README.md

 - this game does not allow the player to input the same word twice, as it would not benefit the player.
 This is a conscious decision and not a mistake.
 - just like with the original quordle, the player can cheat. instead of going online and googling todays quordle results, the player can enter ```!cheat``` which will display the words to be guessed.
 ## requirements
-- python 3.10
+- python 3.10 (this version is tested)
 - colorama
 - requests
 ## data installation
-**as data, the program needs two files: ```rate_worte.txt``` and ```ziel_worte.txt```. the following describes methods for getting the two default files, but they can be replaced by any other file with the same name and format.** the process has been tested on MacOS and Linux Arch
+**as data, the program needs two files: ```rate_worte.txt``` and ```ziel_worte.txt```. the following describes methods for getting the two default files, but they can be replaced by any other file with the same name and format.**

 - **AUTOMATIC**:
 	- run `python data_install.py